zionsg/zn-js-captcha/README.md

 or server-side in Node.js.
 Uses [OpenType.js](https://github.com/opentypejs/opentype.js).

-This is adapted from the [svg-captcha](https://github.com/produck/svg-captcha) NPM package (which has not been maintained since 2019) and
+This is adapted from the [svg-captcha](https://github.com/produck/svg-captcha) NPM package (which is using an outdated version of OpenType.js & has not been maintained since 2019) and [ZnZend MathQuestionService](https://github.com/zionsg/ZnZend/blob/master/src/Captcha/Service/MathQuestionService.php) which I coded in PHP some years back.
-[ZnZend MathQuestionService](https://github.com/zionsg/ZnZend/blob/master/src/Captcha/Service/MathQuestionService.php)
-which I coded in PHP some years back.